 In Section 5 we introduce a sufficient condition for obtaining finite abstractions for a notable class of the GSM programs.
-In order to define an embedding into an agent-based semantics, as well as to state precisely the model checking problem for these structures, we here generalise the framework of [4] to parametric actions.
-This is required to obtain effective model checking procedures.
-The material below extends [4] and follows its structure and some of the definitions.
+In order to define an embedding into an agentbased semantics, as well as to state precisely the model checking problem for these structures, we here begin our contribution by generalising the framework of [4] to parametric actions.
+As we will see later, this is required to obtain effective model checking procedures.
+While the material extends [4], it follows its structure and some of the definitions.

 We start by introducing some terminology on databases [1].